-When controls have been identified to treat or mitigate a risk, the effectiveness of the control is required to be assessed.
-There are two aspects of control effectiveness; the design effectiveness and the operating effectiveness.
-If the control is deemed not be designed to adequately address the risk, then the operationalisation of this control will also be ineffective.
+Control effectiveness - There are two aspects of control effectiveness; the design effectiveness and the operating effectiveness.
+If a control is not designed to adequately address the risk, then the operationalisation of it will also be ineffective.
 On the flip side, the control may be well designed but may not be effective when used to mitigate or treat a risk.
 An example of this is a well-documented process or policy.
 If this process or policy is not adhered to, the operating effectiveness of the control becomes compromised.

-Value of considering speed of onset

-Some risks are easier to identify as they begin to take shape over days, weeks, months or even years and there is value in recognising the aspect of speed of onset when analysing risks.
+Value of considering speed of onset - Some risks are easier to identify as they begin to take shape over days, weeks, months or even years and there is value in recognising the aspect of speed of onset when analysing risks.
 The likelihood of an event occurring and its consequences being realised may result in an impact that is slow to be realised, and there may be instances where an observant organisation has ample time to react and as such mitigate the risk before it is realised.
 It is in these circumstances that considering the speed of onset can be very helpful in prioritising not only actions against risks, but also creating surveillance schedules to appropriately monitor the emergence of slower onset risks.